amansharma-dev/ActionBar_OptionMenu_Java_RunTime_Android_Github/README.md

 In above code I've added Toast message on *MenuItemOne* & *MenuItemFour*.
 I have dimmed out *MenuItemTwo , Three & Five* by adding this piece of code `menuItemTwo.setEnabled(false);` to each

+## Note :

+Using Java code, we can also remove or disable menu items programmatically.

 # Thank You.